 Kaohsiung Mosque Introduction

-Kaohsiung Mosque is the second mosque in Taiwan, established in 1949 by Muslims who were military, government, and educational personnel that relocated with the government to Taiwan.
-Due to the growing number of worshippers, construction began in 1990 to expand to the current scale.
-The exterior of Kaohsiung Mosque exhibits typical Islamic architectural style, featuring a fresh green square building with a dome and a minaret.
-Inside, there is a spacious and bright prayer hall, making it the largest center of Islamic faith in southern Taiwan.
+Kaohsiung Mosque is the second mosque in Taiwan, founded in 1949 by Muslim personnel from the military, government, and education sectors who migrated to Taiwan with the government.
+It was established through fundraising efforts due to the increasing number of worshippers.
+In 1990, construction began on the current scale because the original facilities were insufficient.
+The exterior of Kaohsiung Mosque features a typical Islamic architectural style, with a fresh green square building, a dome with a pointed top, and a minaret.
+Inside, it has a spacious and bright prayer hall, making it the largest center for Islamic faith in southern Taiwan.